Learn the basics with a private lesson

 Pickleball is a blend of tennis, ping-pong, and badminton.
 It’s played with a flat paddle, similar to an oversized ping-pong paddle.
 The ball is a lightweight, perforated plastic ball that’s slightly larger than a tennis ball (similar to a wiffle ball).

-This ball is 'dinked' (or hit) back and forth across a low net (2” lower than a tennis net), on a court that’s about a third the size of a tennis court.
-The gameplay is most similar to tennis, but the scoring is different—you can only win points on your serve.
+This ball is rallied back and forth with drives, dinks, and drop shots across a low net (2" lower than a tennis net), on a court that's about a quarter the size of a tennis court.
+The gameplay is most similar to tennis, but the scoring is different—it's numerical like table tennis, but you can only win points on your serve.

 Pickleball is most commonly played in doubles, and the combination of this format and a small playing area makes it an inherently social game.
 In fact, pickleball and its fans (a.k.a. ‘pickleheads’) are known for their easy-going, welcoming nature, and thriving social scene.